Dileep-royal/DSAwithKunal/100DaysofCoding/Day_00 Basics of programming.md

 - Stands for Java Run time Environment.
 - It is a installation package that only provides environment to run the programs.
-- It consists the following:
+- It is a package that consists the following:
-- Package
     - Deployment technologies
     - User interface toolkits
     - Integration libraries